directus/directus/.changeset/fifty-bobcats-beg.md

 '@directus/schema': patch
 ---

-Fixed an issue that would cause directus to crash on unexpected database schema contents
+Fixed an issue that would cause a server crash on unexpected PostgreSQL database schema contents